gloriamgpaixao/project_docs/README.md

 # docs-infra
-epository containing the infrastructure and architecture documentation for the AID HealthTech platform, including AWS architecture, deployment workflows, security, and operational guidelines
+Repository containing the infrastructure and architecture documentation for the AID HealthTech platform, including AWS architecture, deployment workflows, security, and operational guidelines